aaditya29/Systems-In-C/3-Database-Server/readme.md

 ### Creating Our Own Redis Database Server

 Redis is an open-source, in-memory data structure store, used as a database, cache, and message broker.
 It supports various data structures such as strings, hashes, lists, sets, and sorted sets with range queries, bitmaps, hyperloglogs, geospatial indexes, and streams.

+> Applications Where These Data Structures Help:

+- Realtime Chat
+- Message Buffers
+- Gaming Leaderboards
+- Auth Session Stores
+- Media Streaming
+- Realtime Analytics

+> What Makes Redis Special:

+Every operation on `Redis` is <b>atmoic</b> i.e. series of database operations within a transaction are treated as a single unit.
+In layman terms it means that either all operations in the transaction are completed successfully, or none of them are.
+If any operation within the transaction fails, the entire transaction is rolled back, leaving the database in its original state before the transaction began.